qcjx96/qcjx96.github.io/_posts/2025-04-01-Burnout-GE.md

 # Burnout
 <p style="color:MediumVioletRed;font-weight:bold;">(Explicit content)</p>

 I just watched Thomas Vinterberg's *The Celebration* (1998, *Festen* in Danish).
 A Freemason invites a large group of family and friends to the family hotel for his sixtieth birthday.
-His son makes a speech about how his father raped him and his dead sister when they were kids.
+At the dinner, his son makes a speech about how his father raped him and his dead sister when they were kids.

 Now I want a drink.